Share this article

 Avocado

-Avocado is a food for dogs to avoid because it contains a toxin called persin, and can cause vomiting, diarrhea and heart congestion.
+Avocado is a food for dogs to avoid because it contains a toxin called persin, and can cause vomiting, diarrhea and in severe cases it has been known to damage the heart.

-Sydney Vet Emergency and Specialists shared that the pit is the most dangerous part of the avocado for dogs, not only because of its high concentration of persin, but also its choking hazard.
+Sydney Vet Emergency and Specialists shared that the pit is the most dangerous part of the avocado for dogs, not only because of its high concentration of persin but because it's also a choking hazard.

 Onions